What is Composable Commerce?

 As such, Composable Commerce enables you to:

-✓ Reduce your time-to-market.
 Due to the flexibility inherent in the composable approach, you can have trial runs for your different capabilities separately, making error detection and modifications easier and thus shortening your release time.
+Learn more about how to achieve faster time-to-market with Composable Commerce here.

 Switching from a monolithic architecture to a Composable Commerce model should not be a sudden and absolute change but a smooth, gradual transition: you can decide the level of composability that is right for your business at a given time.